apiato/apiato/docs/_docs/miscellaneous/contribution.md

 <a name="Adding-New-Features"></a>

 ### Adding New Features

 If you have an idea for a new feature, it's a good idea to check out our [issues](https://github.com/apiato/apiato/issues) or active [pull requests](https://github.com/apiato/apiato/pulls) first to see if the feature is already being worked on.
 If not, feel free to submit an issue first, asking whether the feature is beneficial to the project.
 This will save you from doing a lot of development work only to have your feature rejected.

-When you do begin working on your feature, here are some guidelines to consider:
+<a name="Contribution-Guidelines"></a>
+### Contribution Guidelines
+Important things to remember when contributing:

+* **Run tests first** Before writing any line of code, run the tests `vendor/bin/phpunit`, and make sure all the tests are passing in your machine.
+* **Use topic/feature branches** Be descriptive in your branch names, (same apply to pull request title and descriptions).
+* **Keep your commits atomic** each commit should represent a single unit of change.
+(Also, remember to write helpful commit messages.)
+* **Send coherent history** make sure each individual commit in your pull request is meaningful.
+If you had to make multiple intermediate commits while developing, please squash them before submitting.
-* **Write tests** for any new features you add. (code without tests could be accepted in some cases).
+* **Write tests** (classes or functions) as required.
+Your changes must be covered with Tests (Functional or Unit).
+(Code without tests could be accepted in some cases).
 * **Ensure that tests pass** before submitting your pull request.
 We have Travis CI automatically running tests for pull requests.
-However, running the tests locally will help save time.
+However, running the tests locally `vendor/bin/phpunit` after adding your changes will save you time.
-* **Use topic/feature branches.**
+* **Update the Documentation** `docs/_docs/*`.
+* **Update the CHANGELOG** `CHANGELOG.md`.
-* **Submit one feature per pull request.** If you have multiple features you wish to submit, please break them up into separate pull requests.
+* **Submit one feature/change per pull request.** If you have multiple features/changes you wish to submit, please break them up into separate pull requests.
-* **Send coherent history**.
-Make sure each individual commit in your pull request is meaningful.
-If you had to make multiple intermediate commits while developing, please squash them before submitting.
-* **Update the Documentation**.

-<a name="Important-points"></a>
-### Important things to remember when contributing:

-- [x] Update the `CHANGELOG.md`, to include your changes.
-- [x] Be descriptive in your branch names, commit messages, and pull request title and descriptions.
-- [x] Keep your commits atomic, that is, each commit should represent a single unit of change.
-(Also, remember to write helpful commit messages.)
-- [x] Once you have a pull request for a branch, you can push additional changes to the same branch and they will be added to the pull request automatically.
+* **Push additional changes to the same PR** once you have a pull request for a branch, you can push additional changes to the same branch and they will be added to the pull request automatically.
 You should not create a new pull request for the same branch.
-- [x] Comment on the pull request when you want people to know that you have pushed new changes.
+* **Comment on the pull request** when you want people to know that you have pushed new changes.
 Although GitHub does notify people of commit pushes, people are more likely notice your changes if you leave a comment.
-- [x] Before writing any line of code, run the tests `vendor/bin/phpunit`, and make sure all the tests are passing in your machine.